-If you’re not ready to look at raw, you might want to find something else to read today.
+If you’re not ready to look at raw liver, you might want to find something else to read today.
 Strap on your big girl pants today, folks, it’s time to get that package out of the freezer and feed it to your families!

 We’re going to talk about how to prepare and eat beef liver in particular today, simply because that’s what I have experience with.
 Beyond “liver and onions,” there are plenty of other meals we could call “liver recipes” that won’t get you kicked out of your house (or at least your kitchen) by your families or loved ones.
 You might recognize some of them: